-Diane B. Greene has served as a member of our board of directors since January 2012.
+Diane B. Greene has served as a member of our Board of Directors since January 2012 and as a Senior Vice President of Google since December 2015.
+Diane founded bebop Technologies, Inc. (bebop) and served as Chief Executive Officer and a member of its board of directors from December 2012 to December 2015 when bebop was acquired by Google.
 Diane has also been a member of the board of directors of Intuit Inc., a provider of business and financial management solutions, since August 2006 and serves on its audit and risk committee and nominating and corporate governance committee.
 Diane co-founded VMware, Inc., a virtualization software company, in 1998 and took the company public in 2007.
 She served as Chief Executive Officer and President of VMware from 1998 to 2008, as a member of the board of directors of VMware from 2007 to 2008, and as an Executive Vice President of EMC Corporation, a provider of information infrastructure and virtual infrastructure technologies, solutions and services, from 2005 to 2008.
 Prior to VMware, Diane held technical leadership positions at Silicon Graphics Inc., a provider of technical computing, storage and data center solutions, Tandem Computers, Inc., a manufacturer of computer systems, and Sybase Inc., an enterprise software and services company, and was Chief Executive Officer of VXtreme, Inc., a developer of streaming media solutions.
 Diane is also a member of The MIT Corporation, the governing body of the Massachusetts Institute of Technology.
 Diane holds a Master of Science degree in computer science from the University of California, Berkeley, a Master of Science degree in naval architecture from the Massachusetts Institute of Technology, and a Bachelor of Arts degree in mechanical engineering from the University of Vermont.

-John L. Hennessy has served as a member of our board of directors since April 2004, and as Lead Independent Director since April 2007.
+John L. Hennessy has served as a member of our Board of Directors since April 2004, and as Lead Independent Director since April 2007.
 John has served as the President of Stanford University since September 2000.
 John has also been a member of the board of directors of Cisco Systems, Inc., a networking equipment company, since January 2002, and serves on its nominating and governance committee and acquisition committee.
 He also serves as a trustee of the Gordon and Betty Moore Foundation.
 From 1994 to August 2000, John held various positions at Stanford, including Dean of the Stanford University School of Engineering and Chair of the Stanford University Department of Computer Science.
-John co-founded and served as the chairman of the board of directors of Atheros Communications, Inc., a wireless semiconductor company, from 1998 to 2010.
 John holds a Doctoral degree and a Master of Science degree in computer science from the State University of New York, Stony Brook, and a Bachelor of Science degree in electrical engineering from Villanova University.
+John has announced that he plans to resign from his position as the President of Stanford University in August 2016.